Our Mission

 Students must learn to care for others, as an increasingly interdependent society can fragment and become dangerous if we do not share concerns for the welfare of all.
 That is why we value and insist upon a strong service component in our school, and why we have developed a strong travel program.

-We have created a just community within the school – one that is shaped by caring and trust, and also clarity of expectation and rules.
-We have a commitment to supporting communities around the world, because we know that social justice depends upon communities becoming self-sufficient and educated.
+We have created a just community within the school – one shaped by caring and trust, as well as clarity of expectations and rules.
+We have a commitment to supporting communities around the world because we know that social justice depends on communities becoming self-sufficient and educated.
 We want to build a just society.

 Our Vision Statement